Pilot Feasibility Study of Physical Activity to Manage Bowel Dysfunction in Survivors of Rectal Cancer

 Abstract

 BACKGROUND: Low anterior resection syndrome can disrupt health-related quality of life for survivors of rectal cancer.
 OBJECTIVE: To assess the feasibility, satisfaction with, and benefit of a pilot telehealth physical activity counseling intervention for survivors of rectal cancer with low anterior resection syndrome.
-DESIGN: Single site, single arm prospective pre-post pilot feasibility intervention.
+DESIGN: Single-site, single-arm prospective pre-postintervention pilot feasibility study.
 SETTINGS: This study was conducted at a single academic institution via telehealth.
-PATIENTS: Patients with stage I-III rectal or rectosigmoid cancer and low anterior resection syndrome who were 3 months to 5 years post-low anterior resection alone or with diverting loop ileostomy and subsequent reversal were included.
-INTERVENTIONS(S): Twenty-four patients completed 12 weekly one-on-one physical activity counseling sessions with a health coach.
-MAIN OUTCOME MEASURES: Feasibility, participant satisfaction, low anterior resection syndrome score, Memorial Sloan Kettering Cancer Center Bowel Function Instrument, International Physical Activity Questionnaire, City of Hope Quality of Life Survey – Colorectal Cancer, daily step counts.
+PATIENTS: Patients with stage I to III rectal or rectosigmoid cancer and low anterior resection syndrome who were 3 months to 5 years post-low anterior resection alone or with diverting loop ileostomy and subsequent reversal were included.
+INTERVENTIONS(S): Twenty-four patients completed 12 weekly one-to-one physical activity counseling sessions with a health coach.
+MAIN OUTCOME MEASURES: Feasibility, participant satisfaction, low anterior resection syndrome score, Memorial Sloan Kettering Cancer Center Bowel Function Instrument, International Physical Activity Questionnaire, City of Hope Quality of Life Survey-Colorectal Cancer, and daily step counts.
 RESULTS: Twenty-seven patients enrolled in the study and 24 (89%) completed the intervention.
 Every intervention participant attended all telehealth coaching sessions.
-Through exit interviews, participants expressed satisfaction with the study, said it positively impacted their mental health, and helped them cope with their symptoms.
-At 12 weeks, 7.27% (p = 0.002) and 16.5% (p ≤ 0.0001) improvements in bowel function, as measured by the bowel function instrument and low anterior resection syndrome score, respectively were demonstrated.
+Through exit interviews, participants expressed satisfaction with the study, said it positively impacted their mental health, and said it helped them cope with their symptoms.
+At 12 weeks, bowel function improved by 7.27% (p = 0.002) and 16.5% (p ≤ 0.0001) as measured by the bowel function instrument and low anterior resection syndrome score, respectively.
 Quality of life improved by 9.8% at 12 weeks (p = 0.009), with the social domain having the greatest improvement (22%, p < 0.0001).
-These improvements persisted at twelve-week follow-up.
+These improvements persisted at a 12-week follow-up.
 Daily steps increased by 17.5% during the intervention (p = 0.035).
-LIMITATIONS: Pre-post study design.
-CONCLUSIONS: Delivering a telehealth counseling intervention is feasible and satisfactory for survivors of rectal cancer with LARS.
+LIMITATIONS: Pre-postintervention study design.
+CONCLUSIONS: Delivering a telehealth counseling intervention is feasible and satisfactory for survivors of rectal cancer with low anterior resection syndrome.
 This intervention has positive implications for bowel health and health-related quality of life.

 Original languageEnglish (US)